 Clothing and textiles are 100% recyclable.

 You may already donate your gently worn clothes to local nonprofits, take them a consignment store for resale, or participate in online garage sales, but some of your items with rips or stains may not be suitable for donation.
-Here’s what happens to used clothing after you donate to a thrift store.

 What do you do with items that you doubt anyone would want?
 You know, the jeans with the broken zippers, the belt with no buckle, the dress with the rip down the side?
 Any clothes, shoes, accessories or household textiles that don’t sell at thrift stores are sold in bulk as salvage to recyclers.
 And these recyclers sort the used textiles for further distribution and repurposing.
 All but about 5% of your old clothes can be completely transformed.